etcimon/windows-headers/readme.txt

 Don't just leave the macro expansion verbatim; make some effort to make it look more like a function definition by:
 * removing pointless parentheses and casts
-* using line breaks and indentation as you might normally would when writing a function
+* using line breaks and indentation as you might normally when writing a function

 10. Remove leftover preprocessor directives